Setting Up a Delivery Service for CRM

 To add an additional service to the delivery service, we will call the method sale.delivery.extra.service.add.
 We will pass the following parameters:

-• CODE — symbolic code of the service.
+• CODE — the symbolic code of the service.
 We will specify door_delivery.

-• NAME — name of the service, for example, Door Delivery.
+• NAME — the name of the service, for example, Door Delivery.

 For services of type enum, the cost is specified using the ITEMS parameter.
 For more details, refer to the documentation for the method sale.delivery.extra.service.add.